achristen/Meteobike/readme.md

 ![Images/IMG_GPStrack](Images/IMG_GPStrack.jpg)

-There are also option to export it into Google Earth.
+There are also options to export it into Google Earth.

+You are now done with Workshop '2

-## Workshop 3 - Entering the calibration coefficients
+## Workshop 3 - Calibration

+This year this workshop will be handeled differently and we will enter the calibration coefficients for you.

-After you watched the online lecture on or calibration results, you should enter the calibration coefficients we derived from the intercomparison directly into the python code.
-Open the file `meteobike03.py` in the Python 2 editor on the Raspberry Pi Zero W and change the follwing four lines:
+We will enter the calibration coefficients we derived from the intercomparison directly into the python code.
+For that we open the file `meteobike_epaper.py` in the Python 2 editor on the Raspberry Pi Zero W and change the follwing four lines:

 		temperature_cal_a1 = 1.00000
 		temperature_cal_a0 = 0.00000
 		vappress_cal_a1 = 1.00000
 		vappress_cal_a0 = 0.00000

-Replace the values `1.00000` and `0.00000` for temperature and vapour pressure based on the individual correction coefficients listed in [Sensor-Calibration/2020/readme.md](Tables 1 and 3 of the calibration diretory, respecively).
-Make sure you use a `.` and not a `,` as the delimiter.
+We replace the values `1.00000` and `0.00000` for temperature and vapour pressure based on the individual correction coefficients listed in [Sensor-Calibration/2020/readme.md](Tables 1 and 3 of the calibration diretory, respecively).
+One must take care to use a `.` and not a `,` as the delimiter.

 ## Workshop 4 - Detailed analysis in a geographic information system